Quansight/Quansight-website/apps/labs/posts/numpy-thread-safe-test-suite.md

 At the start of my internship, the Python version my mentor suggested I use for the project, 3.14t, was still in development.
 I had trouble installing it, so my mentor introduced me to [pyenv](https://github.com/pyenv/pyenv), a Python version manager for macOS and Linux.
 I hadn't used pyenv before, instead preferring to use conda, but it was an elegant solution to the problem of managing and installing multiple versions of Python!
 To install the development version of 3.14t, all it took was running the command `pyenv install 3.14t-dev`.

-**\*Note**: Sometimes I used the "normal" GIL-enabled build of 3.14 instead.
+_**Note:** Sometimes I used the "normal" GIL-enabled build of 3.14 instead.
 When I did that, I had to also make sure the environment variables `PYTHON_CONTEXT_AWARE_WARNINGS` and `PYTHON_THREAD_INHERIT_CONTEXT` were set to true.
 These ensure warnings and context play nicely with threads.
 They are set to true on free-threaded builds, and false otherwise.
-The "What's New" entries in the Python 3.14 release notes describe these variables more in-depth [here](https://docs.python.org/3/whatsnew/3.14.html#concurrent-safe-warnings-control) and [here](https://docs.python.org/3/whatsnew/3.14.html#free-threaded-mode-improvements).\*
+The "What's New" entries in the Python 3.14 release notes describe these variables more in-depth [here](https://docs.python.org/3/whatsnew/3.14.html#concurrent-safe-warnings-control) and [here](https://docs.python.org/3/whatsnew/3.14.html#free-threaded-mode-improvements)._

 #### 3. Create NumPy fork and clone it to my machine